Patient Engagement Programme - Kent and Medway Medical School

 • Student Assessment days- helping to assess students under exam conditions; a mixture of history taking and physical examination.

-• Widening Participation Activities for young people- be involved in learning activities for 12- 19 year olds who have expressed an interest in studying medicine.
+• Widening Participation Activities for young people- be involved in online learning activities for 12- 19 year olds who have expressed an interest in studying medicine/healthcare.

-• Admissions Interviewing – being involved in interviews to assess applicants to see if they are suitable to study medicine at KMMS.
+• Admissions Interviewing – being involved in group interviews to assess applicants who would like to study at KMMS.

 3. Patient Advisory Group

-We are setting up a Patient Advisory Group (PAG), for which we will be asking volunteer Patient Educators to join to be part of shaping the training of future doctors to meet patients’ needs and regulations set by the General Medical Council.
+We have a Patient Advisory Group (PAG) made up of Patient Educators, KMMS staff and staff from Canterbury Christ Church University and Brighton & Sussex Medical School.
+The group meets during the academic year to help shape the training of future doctors to meet patients’ needs and regulations set by the General Medical Council.

-• Your travel expenses can be reimbursed to cover the cost incurred from travelling within Kent and Medway to KMMS for patient engagement activities and refreshments will be provided.
+• Reasonable travel expenses can be reimbursed to cover the cost incurred from travelling within Kent and Medway to KMMS for patient engagement activities.

 one person sat down having their blood pressure being taken by a medical student, being supervised by a clinical tutor or examiner